bradybiethman/Preparing-Active-Directory-Infrastructure-in-Azure/README.md

 <img <img width="1015" height="1227" alt="image" src="https://github.com/user-attachments/assets/3602c27b-f7c2-4fd0-8b0f-8aaf2e087161" />
 </p>
 <p>
-We name our resource group Active-Directory and ensure that it is listed under the proper Subscription and in the proper Region (in this case (US) East 2) before clicking on Review + create at the bottom.
+Name our resource group Active-Directory and ensure that it is listed under the proper Subscription and in the proper Region (in this case (US) East 2) before clicking on Review + create at the bottom.
 </p>
 <br />